YoeDistro/docker-yoe-build/README.md

 Details
 -------

 This container is based on Debian Jessie.
 Debian has proven to be an excellent OS for production OE builds where you might need to generate builds for a project over a period of years.
 OE can be rather fussy about versions of host packages (such as gcc, make, etc) so having a build distro where these are locked down is essential.
-Using containers allows developers to run whatever distro the want on their workstation, yet have a stable/common distro for the OE build.

-The container has on user "build", and it may be necessary that the user in your host has UID 1000 so they match.
+Processes in the container run as the "build" user by default, so it may be necessary that the user in your host has UID 1000 so they match.

 License
 -------